herrbischoff/badasn/README.md

 * Remote MTA not accepting connections.
 * The recipient's mailbox is full and can't accept messages now.
 * Too many concurrent deliveries for user: retry timeout exceeded.
+* Unable to lookup DNS for dns3.ru.
+* Unable to lookup DNS.
 * Unknown mail server.
 * Unknown mail server.
 Could not find a mail server.